UK Thunderball Review

 UK Thunderball – Is It Worth Playing?

 The fact that the UK Thunderball jackpot is nothing spectacular might turn off players who are looking for big-win lotteries that have the potential of changing their lives forever.
 However, for those who are willing to look past that, the game has some of the best odds of any major international lottery, respectable fixed prizes that don’t have to be shared with anyone else, and draws that take place four times per week.
-As a result, it’s got enough positives that it’s ultimately a lotto that’s worth checking out.
+As a result, it’s earned its spot as one of the best lotteries in the UK.